jeff1evesque/machine-learning/README.md

 - Supports php, therefore, common content management systems (i.e. Drupal, Wordpress)
 - Can be implemented on the Raspberry Pi

 This project defines default MariaDB database configurations (i.e. host, username, password) in `config.py`.
 However, the corresponding `Database` class in `config.py`, contains methods that will allow for further customization.

-Since, by default the username is `authenticated`, and the corresponding default password is `password`, the SQL user will need to be created with sufficient privileges:
+By default, the username `authenticated`, and corresponding password `password` is used.
+Therefore, remember to create the corresponding SQL user with sufficient privileges:

 ```sql
 $ mysql -u root -p